jcgknudson/textcel/README.md

 If you fall into these categories then this project may be interesting to you

 Textcel is a project that offers simple metadata about text conversations and analyzes things like:

+* Unique word count
+* Most common words
+* u vs you
+* ur vs your
+* Sent/received text ratio
+* Average number of texts sent before response

+This list is nonexhaustive and will change, and we are more then open to suggestions, feedback, or comments

 <ADD FEATURES>